All Products

 • Do Not Use Auto Scaling Rules (Default).

-• Custom Auto Scaling Rule: Create a custom scaling rule to enable automatic scaling based on time or load.
+• Custom Auto Scaling Rule: You can define custom rules for time-based or load-based auto scaling.
 For more information, see Create a custom auto scaling rule.

-• Managed Auto Scaling Rule: When you start the cluster, EMR pre-allocates the number of task nodes based on the managed scaling rule.
+• Managed Auto Scaling Rule: When you start the cluster, EMR pre-provisions the number of Task nodes based on the managed scaling rule.
 For more information, see Create a managed auto scaling rule.

 Note

-• You can configure scaling rules only when the billing method for the task node group is pay-as-you-go or spot instance.
+• You can configure auto scaling rules only when the billing method for the Task node group is pay-as-you-go or preemptible instance.

-• If the cluster contains Trino, Presto, Starrocks, Impala, or Clickhouse components, you cannot switch to a managed scaling rule.
+• If a cluster contains Trino, Presto, StarRocks, Impala, or ClickHouse components, you cannot switch to a managed auto scaling rule.

 Basic configuration